European and international reporting requirements

 IRRS missions work like this:

-In a first step, countries carry out a self-assessment based on the IAEA Safety Standards.
+In a first step, countries carry out a self-assessment based on the IAEA Safety Standards (see following figure).
 The outcomes are evaluated and a national action plan for the improvement of nuclear oversight is developed.
 The self-assessment, the national action plan and background information (laws, ordinances, nuclear rules and regulations) make up the Advance Reference Material (ARM), a file that is sent to the international team of experts (IRRS Review Team) prior to the mission.
 The international experts work for nuclear regulatory authorities in other countries and are therefore familiar with the type of responsibilities and work involved.

 The mission runs for two weeks.
 During the mission, the experts conduct interviews with representatives of regulatory bodies, independent expert organisations and power plant operators.
 The mission also includes site visits to nuclear installations to allow reviewers to understand the specific supervisory activities.
 The IAEA experts draw up a report presenting their analysis.
 The report contains recommendations and suggestions on areas where the international experts see room for improvement.
 It also lists good practices, i.e. areas in which the national regulatory authorities exceed international standards.
 A follow-up mission is conducted two to four years after the first mission to review whether the recommendations and suggestions have been implemented.
 Usually, most of the experts in the follow-up mission already took part in the first mission.

 Germany already hosted an IRRS mission in 2008 and a follow-up mission in 2011.
-More information about the IRRS Mission 2008 and 2011 in Germany.

 IRRS mission 2019